Australia’s bushfire smoke is lapping the globe, and the law is too lame to catch it

 Smoke is obviously not a new phenomenon - it has polluted Earth’s air since the invention of fire.

-In Egypt (opens in a new window)and Peru (opens in a new window), evidence of ancient soot has been found in the lung tissue of mummies, thought to be the result of humans inhaling smoke particles from wood heaters and elsewhere.
+In Egypt and Peru, evidence of ancient soot has been found in the lung tissue of mummies, thought to be the result of humans inhaling smoke particles from wood heaters and elsewhere.

 The Romans referred to the gravioris caeli (“heavy heaven”) and infamis aer (“infamous air”).
 Ancient Roman philosopher and statesman Seneca wrote to a friend of his relief at escaping the polluted city:

 No sooner had I left behind the oppressive atmosphere of the city Rome and that reek of smoking cookers which pour out, along with clouds of ashes, all the poisonous fumes they’ve accumulated in their interiors whenever they’re started up, than I noticed the change in my condition.

 Smoke pollution grew worse during the Industrial Revolution, as coal-burning factories proliferated across Europe and the United States.
 In London, 12,000 people are believed to have died in the Great Smog of 1952.

 In Australia too, air pollution, including from bushfire smoke, is not new.
 However laws to deal with it have traditionally targeted pollution from industry, transport, power generation, and vehicles.
 Until now, bushfire smoke has been seen as a natural phenomenon, outside human control.

 Australia’s fires are not the first to be felt far from their origin.

 Slash-and-burn farming in Indonesia regularly spreads smoke across Southeast Asia.
 In September last year, winds reportedly carried the smoke north to Malaysia and Singapore, prompting schools to close and triggering a mass public health scare.